 Rockley Beach or Accra Beach

-Rockley Beach or Accra Beach is a popular beach just south of Bridgetown.
+Rockley or Accra is a popular stretch of sand just south of Bridgetown.

 Lifeguard and shallow waters are a perfect combination for safe swimming.
 Watch your step as I spotted some eagle rays when I took my first dip in Barbados on this beach.